parsonsmatt/rowdy/README.md

 or the ability to define your own combinators.

 `rowdy` is a value level DSL for defining routes.
-A Template Haskell splice can then interpret the value at compile-time and provide a Yesod represntation, or a Servant representation, or whatever else you'd like!
+A Template Haskell splice can then interpret the value at compile-time and provide a Yesod representation, or a Servant representation, or whatever else you'd like!

 ## Future plans